njlr/rs-core-lib/prion/unit-test.md

 sizes, or any of the elements fail to match.

 * `#define TEST_MATCH(string, pattern)`
+* `#define TEST_MATCH_ICASE(string, pattern)`

-Evaluates the string expression, and searches it for the given PCRE regular expression (supplied as a string constant).
-The test fails if the string fails to match, or an exception is thrown.
+Evaluates the string expression, and searches it for the given PCRE regular expression (supplied as a string constant), optionally case sensitive or insensitive The test fails if the string fails to match, or an exception is thrown.

 * `#define TEST_NEAR(lhs, rhs)`
 * `#define TEST_NEAR_EPSILON(lhs, rhs, tolerance)`